Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 The indexers receive the contents of URLs from the crawlers.
 Indexers then try to make sense of this content by analyzing it (including the links, if any).
 The indexer processes canonicalized URLs and determines the authority of each URL.
 The indexer also determines whether they should index a page.
 Pages that search engines are allowed to index are often called indexable.

 Make sure your site is easily crawlable and crawl budget is not wasted.
-We know that Google has incredible crawling capacity, but especially on large eCommerce website it really pays off to make sure Google's crawling and indexing the right pages.
+We know that Google has incredible crawling capacity, but especially on large eCommerce websites it really pays off to make sure Google's crawling and indexing the right pages.
 This improves relevance, conversion and ultimately revenue.